ivories/coreos-vagrant/README.md

 You must backup ~/VirtualBox\ VMs/  old vbox file
 When you vagrant up new virtual box then copy the old file to new file

+2) Error response from daemon: Cannot start container 51a467bd304689d86fed163f59731dc873c97858bc28674996be076be5b0b6b3: iptables failed: iptables --wait -t nat -A DOCKER -p tcp -d 0/0 --dport 9003 -j DNAT --to-destination 172.18.0.195:9003 ! -i docker0: iptables: No chain/target/match by that name.

+This error will happen in reboot or vagrant up.
+I didn't find the right solution, so i shutdown the coreos and reboot again.